 Providers: We want doc registry!

-"We've been trying to collect as many as possible from the physicians we deal with, but we're finding that a lot don't even know what an NPI is," said Gielniak.
+"We've been trying to collect as many as possible from the physicians we deal with, but we're finding that a lot don't even know what an NPI number is," said Gielniak.
 "It's not like anyone should be caught off guard.